 - Telephone calls placed without any intention of legitimate communication

 - Telephone calls referring to or about another person with lewd or obscene language

 Reach out to an Alabama harassment lawyer for more information.

-How an Alabama Harassment Attorney Could Help
+How an Alabama Harassment Attorney Can Help

-Simply put, harassment is not a crime you want on your record.
+Simply put, harassment is not a crime you want on your permanent record.
 So, it makes sense to talk to an Alabama harassment lawyer who understands how courts handle this offense if you find yourself facing harassment charges.

-An experienced criminal harassment attorney could help protect your rights, devise an effective strategy for defense, and advocate on your behalf at all stages of the proceedings in pursuit of a satisfactory outcome.
+An experienced criminal harassment attorney can help protect your rights, devise an effective strategy for defense, and advocate on your behalf at all stages of the proceedings in pursuit of a satisfactory outcome.
 Call today for a free consultation to learn what could be done in your case.